openai_generate_image

 Parameters from the server's own tool schema.

-This tool triggers an external API call to OpenAI's DALL-E service to generate images based on text input.
-It executes an external operation with side effects (API consumption, potential cost).
-It is not purely Read since it creates new content via an external service.
+This tool triggers an external API call to OpenAI's DALL-E service to generate images.
+It executes an external operation with side effects (API usage, potential costs), placing it in the Execute category.
+It is not purely Read (it creates new content), but since it generates a new artifact rather than modifying existing data, Execute is the most appropriate category.

 From the tool's definition Generate images from a text prompt using DALL-E